 The development and implementation of the strategy is overseen by a steering group which consists of the strategy’s central stakeholders.
 The steering group is chaired by the directing ministries.

-In order to strengthen the cooperation between the participating stakeholders a National Dementia Strategy Network will be established.
+In order to strengthen the cooperation between the participating stakeholders a National Dementia Strategy Network was established.
 A network meeting will be conducted annually offering opportunities for stakeholders to exchange experiences, reflect on present obstacles and develop solutions.

 Implementation and monitoring